hack4impact-upenn/onward-survey/README.md

 JWT_SECRET=my-secret-jwt-key-placeholder
 ```

-Then, create another file called ".env" in "src/client", it should look like the following:
+Then, create another file called ".env" in "src/client", it should look like the following.
+Note this is only needed for Development, and not needed for Production.

 ```
 REACT_APP_API_URL="http://localhost:5000"